fractalysid/Gen2-UHF-RFID-Reader/README.md

 - Reader : Create/send reader commands.

 ## Build and run
-No installation is required on the host system as everything happens inside a container.
+No installation is required on the host system as both compilation and running takes advantage of containerization technology.
+Everything happens inside a container so any modern distribution with podman or docker in the repositories is enough to use the software without any hassle.
-- install_dependencies.sh: installs podman/docker and tweak kernel parameters for running the program (with persistent configuration) (requires root privileges)
+- install_dependencies.sh: installs podman/docker and tweak kernel parameters for running the program.
+Configuration is made persistent.
+This step requires root privileges.
-- build_image.sh: builds the container where the application is built
+- build_image.sh: builds the image where the application is built and installed
 - run.sh: runs the application inside the container